Mead Johnson Nutrition has issued a recall for Nutramigen Powder infant formula in 12.6 and 19.8oz cans.

 - Schedule one-on-one appointments with a nutritionist at no cost to you

-- Information about the benefits of breastfeeding
+- Information about the benefits of breast and chest feeding

 - Breast pumps at some WIC clinic locations